nianatali18/Final-Project-Cs290/README.md

 ## Project Idea

 - I will be inserting how I planned this project, although....
 I refactored many many times unfortunately so I could not capture every step.
+I ended up changing the layouts of the pages to fit what I thought would make more sense.
+I also ended up finding resources that gave me a better way to do things so I would just scrap what I had and do it the "better way".
+I did not expect to find so may API's the challenge really was figuring out how to use them.

 ![IMG_9881 Small](https://user-images.githubusercontent.com/56011637/158477118-7a56a12c-b2d0-40cb-9b5a-44861854ecdf.jpeg)